 - 1. Show ability to assess horses and riders. - 2.
 Show ability to explain findings to a third party. - 3.
-Show ability to explain and aid understanding in others. - 4.
-Show ability to check understanding in others of information given. - 5.
-Show clear communication skills. - 6.
-Show clear understanding of strengths and weaknesses in performing horses. - 7.
+Show clear communication skills. - 4.
+Show ability to explain and aid understanding in others. - 5.
+Show ability to check understanding in others of information given. - 6.
+Show clear understanding of strengths and weaknesses in horses performance. - 7.
 Show clear understanding of different techniques and philosophies used by riders. - 8.
-Show clear understanding of requirements of competition and examination.
+Show clear understanding of requirements of competition.

-- Any of the partnerships shown in the sections above may be used for the evaluations. - Evaluation of a combination that they have just taught, one that they are about to teach, or one that that they have previously seen. - Sole or shared use of an enclosed area.
+- Any of the partnerships shown in the sections above may be used for the evaluations. - Evaluation of a combination that they have just taught, one that they are about to teach, or one that they have previously seen. - Sole or shared use of an enclosed area.

-6 LUNGE AN UNKNOWN HORSE ON THE FLAT AND OVER FENCES
+5 LUNGE OR WORK IN HAND AN UNKNOWN HORSE ON THE FLAT AND OVER FENCES

-In this section, the candidate will lunge an unknown horse on the flat and over fences to show improvement and assess its ability, scope, technique and movement.
+In this section the candidate will ground school an unknown horse on the flat and over fences to show improvement and assess its ability, scope, technique and movement.
 The session time will be approximately 30 minutes in duration followed by a one to one discussion.

-Assessors will be observing the candidates' ability to prepare the horse for jumping on the lunge, the safety, the handling of the equipment and the lungeing technique.
+Assessors will be observing the candidate's ability to prepare the horse for jumping on the lunge, the safety, the handling of the equipment and their technique.
 Candidates will discuss with Assessors the ability of the horse on the flat and over a fence and how future work might improve it.

-CANDIDATES MUST DEMONSTRATE AT LEAST 6 OUT OF 8 OF THESE CRITERIA AND MUST INCLUDE THOSE SHOWN IN RED
+CANDIDATES MUST DEMONSTRATE AT LEAST 5 OUT OF 6 OF THESE CRITERIA AND MUST INCLUDE THOSE SHOWN IN RED

-- 1. Show ability to lunge horses/ponies on the flat and over fences. - 2.
-Show ability to assess and evaluate horses on the lunge. - 3.
-Show ability to use jump equipment safely when lungeing. - 4.
-Show ability to give clear instructions to assistants. - 5.
-Show ability to use exercises to aid improvement of horses on the lunge. - 6.
-Recognise strengths and limitations in horses performance. - 7.
-Show clear understanding of systematic training of horses. - 8.
+- 1. Show ability to lunge a horse/pony on the flat and over fences. - 2.
+Show clear understanding of systematic training of horses. - 3.
+Show ability to assess and evaluate a horse or pony on the lunge. - 4.
+Show ability to use exercises to aid improvement of horses on the lunge. - 5.
+Recognise strengths and limitations in horses performance. - 6.
 Show ability to plan development and future planning.

-- Horse/pony of any size or type (provided by the assessment centre). - Horse/pony of any age from 3 years upwards. - Horse/pony of any level of ability and experience. - Equipment of any variety. - Horse/pony with limited or significant experience on the lunge. - Horse/pony capable of various qualities of work from limited to excellent. - Sole use of an enclosed area with assistants available.
+- Horse/pony of any size or type. - Horse/pony of any age from 3 years upwards. - Horse/pony of any level of ability and experience. - Equipment of any variety. - Horse/pony with limited or significant experience on the lunge. - Horse/pony capable of various qualities of work from limited to excellent. - Sole or shared use of an enclosed area with assistants available.

-7 DEMONSTRATE TRAINING PHILOSOPHIES WITH OWN HORSE
+6 BUILD SHOW JUMP TRACK AND DEMONSTRATE TRAINING PHILOSOPHIES WITH OWN SHOW JUMP HORSE OR PONY

-In this section, the candidate will demonstrate their training philosophies with their own horse/pony.
+In this section, the candidate will demonstrate their training philosophies with their own show jump horse/pony.
 This is the opportunity for the candidate to show excellence in their training.
 The horse presented should be able to perform at the highest level of its training.